Government policies and the subprime mortgage crisis: Defenders of Fannie Mae and Freddie Mac

-It must be noted that the judgments made above (by Konczal, Krugman, McLean, the GAO, and the Federal Reserve) were made prior to the SEC charging, in December 2011, Fannie Mae and Freddie Mac executives with securities fraud.
+The judgments made above (by Konczal, Krugman, McLean, the GAO, and the Federal Reserve) were made prior to the SEC charging, in December 2011, Fannie Mae and Freddie Mac executives with securities fraud.
 Significantly, the SEC alleged (and still maintains) that Fannie Mae and Freddie Mac reported as subprime and substandard less than 10 percent of their actual subprime and substandard loans.
 In other words, the substandard loans held in the GSE portfolios may have been 10 times greater than originally reported.
 According to Wallison, that would make the SEC's estimate of GSE substandard loans higher than Edward Pinto's estimate.